micharbet/CLE/README.md

 ## Compatibility

-CLE has been tested on various systems containing bash version 3.x and 4.x and different flavors of basic utilities (GNU vs. BSD) Those includes following:
+CLE has been tested on various systems containing bash version 3.x and 4.x and different flavors of basic utilities (GNU vs. BSD) High attention was paid to write highly compatible code so some of nice features of bash4 couldn't be used.
+And, various flavor of 'sed' utility is another different story.

+Tested systems include following:
 - Linux Mint
 - Fedora 23+
 - RHEL 5 (bash v3)
 - RHEL 6
 - RHEL 7
 - NetBSD
+- FreeBSD
-- OS X (bash v3 and BSD utilities)
+- OS X
 - Android (some terminal software requires different tweaks, WIP)

 It also works well with at least following terminal emulators: